 9. See an Allergist

 If over-the-counter allergy medications don't provide relief, an allergist can dig deeper into what's causing your allergy and how severe it is.
-An allergist can also develop a more advanced treatment plan, which may include prescription medicines and allergy shots (allergy immunotherapy).
+An allergist can also develop a more advanced treatment plan, which may include prescription medicines or even allergy shots.